Introduction to wellbore positioning - download

 At all times, ownership of the contents of this publication remains with Prof Angus Jamieson.

-As this publication develops we will post any version update information below:
+As this publication develops, we post all version update information below:

 Updates from the below version include;